-The menopause symptoms you may be experiencing are caused by your hormone levels dropping – particularly estrogen and progesterone.
+If you understand what happens during menopause and perimenopause with your hormones, you’ll understand better how to relieve your symptoms.
+For example, the menopause symptoms you are experiencing may be caused by a hormone imbalance causing too much estrogen.
 Here’s an overview of what these hormones actually do and how the levels can change during perimenopause and menopause.

-We’re starting a new series today on Midlife Rambler: Real Talk about Menopause.
+This is part of an on-going series on Midlife Rambler, Real Talk about Menopause.
 Too many of us (including myself) don’t fully understand what’s happening and don’t know where to go to for accurate information.
 I am not a doctor and this is not medical advice but I’m hoping to provide some of the information I wish I had known when I went through menopause and give you some resources to check out if you want to learn more.

 More Real Talk About Menopause